bola2323/bola2323/README.md

 ## 👋 Hi, I'm Adebola!

 Welcome to my GitHub profile!
 I'm a passionate Data Analyst with a love for Data.
-I transform complex datasets into actionable insights that drive strategic decisions.
+I transform complex datasets into actionable insights that drive strategic business decisions.

 ## 📝 About Me